Political positions of George W. Bush: Immigration

-During his Presidency, Bush supported a temporary-worker program to create a legal path for foreign workers to come into the United States.
-He opposes amnesty for those that are already in the country illegally, although he says he does not support deporting people that are already here.
-He has also put a strong emphasis on secure borders and more support for border patrol.
+During his Presidency, Bush supported a temporary-worker program to create a legal path for foreign workers to enter the United States.
+He opposed amnesty for those already in the country illegally, although said he does not support deporting people that are already here.
+He also put a strong emphasis on secure borders and support for border patrol.

 Trade

-Bush is a supporter of free trade, calling on nations to embrace free trade.
+While in office, Bush was a supporter of free trade, and called on nations to reject protectionism.

 Health care

-Bush supports a free-market health care system, and opposes a universal health plan.

-In 2004, Bush planned a health care program that he said would cover as many as 10 million people who lack health insurance at a cost of $102 billion over the next decade.
+Bush supported a free-market health care system, and opposed a universal health plan.
+In 2004, Bush planned a health care program that he said would cover as many as 10 million people lacking health insurance at a cost of $102 billion over the next decade.